Anchoviess/Anchoviess/README.md

 I’m currently working on a web based music player that can play Nft Music on an evm compatible blockchain.

 - 🌱 Making Smart Contracts on Solidity that govern the behaviour of accounts within the Ethereum state targeting the Ethereum Virtual Machine
-- 👯 Lets collaborate on React frontend projects!
+- 👯 Lets collaborate on React projects!
 - 🤔 I’m looking for help with any projects involving django.
 - ⚡ Frontend web developer that's into video, anime, music, & cars
 - ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)